Prayer of Saint Francis: Franciscan viewpoints

-It has been noted that the second half of the prayer has similarities to this saying of Giles of Assisi (c.
-1190 – 1262), one of the saint's close companions:

 Musical settings

 Sebastian Temple (1967)

 The most-prominent hymn version of the prayer is "Make Me a Channel of Your Peace", or simply "Prayer of St. Francis", adapted and set to a chant-like melody in 1967 by South African songwriter Sebastian Temple (born Johann Sebastian von Tempelhoff, 1928–1997), who had become a Third Order Franciscan.
 The hymn is an anthem of the Royal British Legion and is usually sung at its annual Festival of Remembrance.
 In 1997, it was part of the Funeral of Diana, Princess of Wales, and was performed by the Irish singer Sinéad O'Connor on the Princess Diana tribute album.
 The hymn was also sung for the religious wedding ceremony of Prince Albert II of Monaco to South African Charlene Wittstock in 2011.

 Others

 Additional settings of the prayer by notable musicians include those by: